ioninteractive/javascript/README.md

     })();
     ```

+  - Use named function expressions whenever possible as they provide named stack traces which assist in debugging, with the following exception ...
+  - Avoid using named function expressions in front-end experience scripts -- RMW's and any others, due to issues in IE8.
+[More info](http://kangax.github.io/nfe/#jscript-bugs)
   - Never declare a function in a non-function block (if, for, while, etc).
 Assign the function to a variable instead.
 Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
   - **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.
 [Read ECMA-262's note on this issue](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).